-R v B (2014): Successfully defended client charged with taking revenge and possession of offensive weapon, by arguing there was no case to answer at the close of the Crown’s case.
+R v B (2014): Successfully defended client charged with taking revenge and ABH, by arguing there was no case to answer at the close of the Crown’s case.

-R v MS (2021 – ongoing): Allegations of historic sexual assault from multiple complainants, due for trial late 2021.
+R v MS (ongoing): Allegations of historic sexual assault from multiple complainants.

-R v CG (2021 – ongoing): Multiple counts alleging various child sex offences and indecent images offences, further to the activity of an online paedophile hunter, due for trial early 2022.
+R v CG (ongoing): Multiple counts alleging various child sex offences and indecent images offences, further to the activity of an online paedophile hunter.

 R v PS (2021): Secured suspended sentence where defendant was found to have over 1,000 extreme pornographic images and category A indecent images.
 The case received coverage in the Manchester Evening News.

-R v E (2017): Perverting the course of justice: by sending multiple texts and emails to the police purporting to be from a complainant in a child rape trial.
-Significant aggravating features include that the complainant was the client’s daughter and the original trial was derailed as a consequence of E’s actions.
-The defendant charged with rape had received a term of 15 years’ imprisonment.
-Despite the aggravating features, Rebecca secured a sentence of 12-months’ imprisonment, after trial.
+R v E (2017): Perverting the course of justice: sending multiple texts and emails to the police purporting to be from complainant daughter in a child rape trial.

 REGULATORY PROSECUTIONS AND PROFESSIONAL DISCIPLINE

-Rebecca is instructed to undertake prosecutions on behalf of Government Departments and Local Authorities.
+Rebecca is instructed in a range of regulatory matters including those before the criminal courts and other tribunals.
+She is adept at representing companies and directors as defendants.
 Matters for which she has been instructed include fraud, dangerous dogs, trademark offences and environmental nuisances.

-She has particular experience in relation to fitness to practise proceedings for regulated healthcare professionals, including before the NMC and HCPTS.
+Rebecca accepts instructions in a range of professional discipline matters including Ofsted, CQC and Social Work England.
+She has particular experience in relation to fitness to practise proceedings for regulated healthcare professionals, particularly the NMC and HCPC.
 Rebecca has been instructed to act in cases involving the death of patients and often appears in cases concerning complex technical matters.
 She has significant experience acting in substantive hearings, but also deals with interim order hearing, registration appeals and substantive order review hearings.

-LBW v S: Led junior, £1m fraud by an employee of a local authority.
+LBW v S (2019): Led junior, £1m fraud by an employee of a local authority.

-LBH v K: Planning enforcement confiscation, successfully secured confiscation order in sum of entire rental income over a property subject to lawful and unlawful use
+LBH v K (2017): Planning enforcement confiscation, successfully secured confiscation order in sum of entire rental income over a property subject to lawful and unlawful use.

-NMC v L: Fitness to Practise – represented NMC at substantive hearing involving contested charges of registered nurse causing the death of a patient.
+NMC v L: Fitness to Practise – registered nurse causing the death of a patient.

-NMC v M: Fitness to Practise – represented NMC at substantive hearing involving contested charges of registered nurse causing harm to a patient.Book BarristerBack to top
+NMC v M: Fitness to Practise – registered nurse causing harm to a patient.Book BarristerBack to top